khulnasoft/tracker/docs/docs/policies/rules.md

 # Rules

-Rules are part of the Tracee Policy, which defines which events to trace.
-The events that are part of a specific policy are recorded in the `rules` section of the Tracee Policy.
+Rules are part of the Tracker Policy, which defines which events to trace.
+The events that are part of a specific policy are recorded in the `rules` section of the Tracker Policy.
 It is possible to define multiple events within each policy.
-The [events](../events/index.md) section provides further information on the type of events that Tracee can track.
+The [events](../events/index.md) section provides further information on the type of events that Tracker can track.

-Below are several examples on configuring events in the Tracee Policy.
+Below are several examples on configuring events in the Tracker Policy.

 ## Events